dagger/dagger/docs/guides/bnzm7-writing_extensions.md

 ## Overview

-This document explains how to write an API extension for Dagger/cloak.
+This document explains how to write an API extension for Dagger.

 ## SDK-specific guides